<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=383903128744636&amp;ev=PageView&amp;noscript=1">

-Pricing 101 Part 4: Demystifying Retail Fuel Prices and Players
+Pricing 101: Demystifying Retail Fuel Prices and Players

 The retail portion of the fuel chain is the most visible to the general public and likely the most complex to navigate.